 The Sur House offers some of the best food in all of California, and much like the rooms, the terrace bar lets you see the kinds of views you'd normally find in postcards.

 Then there's the Ventana Spa, perfect for relaxing your bones after a long day of outdoor activity, as well as the on-site yoga classes.
 If you still have some energy left over, you can also hit the gym and tucker yourself out before going to sleep and doing it all over again the next day.

 This hotel is far from cheap, but when you combine all the amazing amenities and your proximity to places like Pfeiffer Beach, it's not hard to see why.

 Take an unforgettable hike through Death Valley

-If the weather conditions allow for it, a cruise through Death Valley National Park may just be the highlight of this incredible road trip.
-For the best stay imaginable, relax in The Inn at Death Valley, a favorite among the rich and famous thanks to its fabulous suites and service.
+If the weather conditions allow for it, a cruise through Death Valley National Park may be the highlight of this incredible road trip.
+For the best stay imaginable, relax in The Inn at Death Valley, a favorite among the rich and famous, thanks to its fabulous suites and service.

 The rooms at this resort are dreamlike, and the rest of the hotel is just as great - whether you're taking a dip in the amazing swimming pool or taking a leisurely stroll around The Inn, you'll be surrounded by beautiful nature and architecture from all sides.

-If you're feeling hungry, the on-site restaurant will fill you up with some amazing all-American cuisine.
+If you're hungry, the on-site restaurant will fill you with amazing all-American cuisine.
 When your batteries are full, you can enjoy a relaxing massage at the spa or try your hand at golf at the nearby course.